Solving the Mobile OverHeating Mystery

 Here are 10 Easy Ways to solve Heating Issue on Any Smartphone –

 1).
-Disable unwanted Functions like Bluetooth & Location Settings – First thing you need to do is check and disable the location tracking, in case it is own and your maps application is using it, you will observe a higher battery drain and also your phone continues to search for the GPS signal and cause heating.
+Disable unwanted Functions like Bluetooth & Location Settings. – First thing you need to do is check and disable the location tracking, in case it is own and your maps application is using it, you will observe a higher battery drain and also your phone continues to search for the GPS signal and cause heating.

 It is best to keep it switched off when you are not using the maps.
 A lot of other apps also tend to use the location settings it is best to turn off the settings to ensure higher power saving and reduce smartphone heating.

-Also, you can turn off the bluetooth if it is not being used as the bluetooth continues to search for new devices in the vicinity and adds load to the processor by continue to keep the smartphone awake.
+Also, you can turn off the Bluetooth if it is not being used as the Bluetooth continues to search for new devices in the vicinity and adds load to the processor by continue to keep the smartphone awake.

 2).
-Use of 4G and 3G Data for a longer duration – When 3G or 4G data is continuously used the processor and GPU are working continuously which causes heat.
+Use of 4G and 3G Data for a longer duration. – When 3G or 4G data is continuously used the processor and GPU are working continuously which causes heat.

 The only solution here is to take frequent breaks after 20-30 minutes of gaming, will be good for your eyes as well will reduce the heating.

 3).
-Too Many processes (Apps) running at the same time – to Apps are some times open on the mobile and can cause it to heat up due to unnecessary processes running in the background.
+Too Many processes (Apps) running at the same time. – to Apps are sometimes open on the mobile and can cause it to heat up due to unnecessary processes running in the background.

-Greenify is a great tool to manage overheating as well as improve battery life.
-It can close Facebook and whatsapp which tend to use a lot of Ram and at times keep the processor busy with useless work.
+Greenify is a great tool to manage to overheat as well as improve battery life.
+It can close Facebook and WhatsApp which tend to use a lot of Ram and at times keep the processor busy with useless work.

-App Notifications – They are other culprits to excessive processor use, turn the app notifications to longer duration or just switch them off to make sure the apps are not working in the back ground.
-To do this open the app like Times of India and go to the settings and turn off the notifications.
+They are other culprits to excessive processor use, turn the app notifications to longer duration or just switch them off to make sure the apps are not working in the background.

 4).
 Missing Updates – When was the last time you updated your Apps and firmware/OS if you have not updated your apps and operating system, chances are your smartphone is running un-optimized Apps and OS.